LLNL/FPChecker/README.md

 ### Step 1: Instrumenting the source code

-This step can be executed either by using the `clang-fpchecker` wrapper script or by directly loading the plugin (the `clang-fpchecker` script automatically calls the required options to load the plugin).
+This step can be executed either by using the `clang-fpchecker` wrapper script or by directly loading the plugin (the `clang-fpchecker` warpper automatically calls the required options to load the plugin).
 We explain both methods as follows.

 #### Using the clang-fpchecker Wrapper Script